 Celebrating Neurodiversity

 This week I’m celebrating neurodiversity!
-From 17-23 March 2025, it is Neurodiversity Celebration Week which looks to challenge stereotypes and misconceptions about neurological differences.
+From 16-20 March 2026, it is Neurodiversity Celebration Week which looks to challenge stereotypes and misconceptions about neurological differences.

 Neurodiversity isn’t a label or a diagnosis or a ‘feel good’ term.
 It’s the idea that learning differences like dyslexia, dyspraxia, autism are all natural differences in the way we think.
 Not everybody is the same and learning how other people think can help clearer communication and anxiety.

-My neurodivergence is dyslexia.
-It doesn’t define me, but it does explain the way I do things.
+.
 I was about 8 years old, having just started junior school when teachers thought I may be dyslexic.
 I remember struggling with schoolwork especially reading and writing and feeling a little worried that I was finding everything harder than my friends at school.
 I felt like everyone thought I was being lazy – but things just took me a little longer.

-Even today, if I mention I’m dyslexic to people who don’t know me, they assume that maybe I can’t read or write.
+.
 I can by the way – I love content writing and wouldn’t be writing this blog or working in communications if I couldn’t.
 It may take me longer to write an article or put together a comms plan, but the extra time helps me to appreciate and understand what I’m writing about.

 Being neurodivergent isn’t inherently a bad thing – it’s something that should be accommodated and celebrated and this is important for everybody.
 You might have neurodivergent friends, colleagues or family members or be neurodivergent yourself.

-I’ve never let my dyslexia hold me back – my family put it down to sheer determination to prove myself and I put it down to a teacher at school who always told me that there was no such word as β€˜can’t’ only β€˜can’ if you believe in yourself.Β
+I’ve never let my dyslexia hold me back – my family put it down to sheer determination to prove myself and I put it down to a teacher at school who always told me that there was no such word as ‘can’t’ only ‘can’ if you believe in yourself.

 I’m very happy to admit that my #superpower is being dyslexic.
 It makes me the creative, unique and organised person that I am.